close

 Museum of the landing at Arromanches

-Renovated for the 80th anniversary of D-Day, the Landing Museum is the one we preferred of our stay.
-The information presented is clear, concise and accompanied by 3D models or archive films.
-It allows for an easy understanding of the construction of the artificial port and the key events of the Normandy landings.
+Renovated for the 80th anniversary of D-Day, the Landing Museum was our favorite of the trip.
+The information presented is clear, concise, and accompanied by 3D models or archival films.
+It makes it easy to understand the construction of the artificial port and the key events of the Normandy landings

 Museum of the D-Day landings of Arromanches-les-Bains in Normandy, France